andrew1007/mrfa-demo/article/appx-1-use-selectors.md

 ## Selectors used in `useSelector`

-`useSelector` and the selector pattern share identical interfaces.
-Rerenders are optimally suppress and, as a side bonus, algorithms and UI are neatly separated in an easy-to-reason (pure) way.
+With `useSelector`, rerenders are optimally suppressed.
+As a side bonus, algorithms and UI are neatly separated in an easy-to-reason (pure) way.

 ```typescript
 const getDocList = (state) => state.docIds.map((id) => state.docs[id]);